demisto/content/Packs/TrendMicroVisionOne/Integrations/TrendMicroVisionOne/README.md

 | VisionOne.Download_Information_For_Collected_Forensic_File.password | string | Archive password for the protected forensic file |
 | VisionOne.Download_Information_For_Collected_Forensic_File.filename | string | Name of the collected file |

-Note: The URL received from the 'trendmicro-visionone-download-information-for-collected-forensic-file' will be valid for only ``60 seconds``
+Note: The URL received from the `trendmicro-visionone-download-information-for-collected-forensic-file` will be valid for only ``60 seconds``

 ### trendmicro-visionone-submit-file-to-sandbox